MissMeriel/ROSbot_data_collection/rosbot_installation.md

     3. Hit the "Add" icon to add a new routine to startup.
     4. Write a name and description.
 In the "Command" field, type `/bin/bash -c "sleep 10 & /home/husarion/start_rosbot.sh"`.
 10. Test if your script starts on startup.
 Turn off your ROSbot and turn it back on again.
 The LiDAR turret should spin within 20-30 seconds.
 Let it run for a few seconds and then check the external USB drive to see if the dataset wrote to disk.
+11. If step #10 goes smoothly, refer to [README.md](README.md) "ROSbot Setup" section for running the ROSbot.
+If you experience errors, refer to troubleshooting.

 ## Adding scripts to your startup routine on HusarionOS
 1. Go to Dash and type "Start" into the search bar.
 On HusarionOS, this is the magnifying glass icon at the bottom of the screen.